-Well, one of my biggest IVF fears has become a reality: I’ve been diagnosed with Ovarian Hyperstimulation Syndrome.
-It’s certainly not the end of the world, but it is serious — not to mention outrageously painful and uncomfortable — and it’s just one more stressor on my road to motherhood.
+Well, one of my biggest IVF fears has become a reality: I’ve been diagnosed with ovarian hyper stimulation syndrome, or OHSS.
+The good news is OHS is not the end of the world, but it is serious — not to mention outrageously painful and uncomfortable — and it’s just one more stressor on my road to motherhood.

 But I did call my fertility center the second they opened.
 They wanted to see me right away.

 When I began my second IVF cycle, it was technically my first full-dose IVF cycle.
 I had opted to do a mini-cycle my first go-round because I didn’t want to produce an outrageous number of eggs and risk developing OHSS.
 But after that cycle failed, I decided to go ahead with the full-dose round because the egg-retrieval procedure was quite taxing on me and I wanted to minimize how many times I had to undergo it.

 My estrogen levels were monitored from the get-go, for many reasons.
 Not least of which is that high estrogen levels are an indicator of developing OHSS.
 IVF cycles are often canceled when estrogen levels are too high, because of the potential of developing OHSS.

 My levels weren’t even close to the low end of the risky levels.
 Yet here I am.
 Dealing with OHSS.

 I’ve been warned from the beginning that this condition is a risk, so while my diagnosis isn’t completely out of left field, my RE (reproductive endocrinologist) and I were both surprised when the ultrasound results showed fluid in my ovaries.